Annapurna Base Camp Trek 7 Days

 Generalizing the demands of the clients, we offer three different packages and encourage you to choose the cost of ABC Trekking yourself.
 The services we offer are:

 If you are ready to arrange everything on the trek yourself, as it comes with minimal enjoyment, we can offer you just a Guide and a Porter Service.
-The standard charge for a guide is 30$ per day, and for a porter is 25$ per day, but depending upon your specific request, the price may vary.
+The standard charge for a guide is 28 USD per day, and for a porter, it is USD 22 per day, but depending upon your specific request, the Annapurna Base Camp trek 7 days cost may vary.

 Additionally, you can add the TIMS and ACAP permits and the Land Transportation before and after the trek in this package.